-- Athletic issues- Coach, then Athletic Director, then Principal - Extended Care issues- Extended Care Worker, then the Extended Care Manager - Student issues- Teacher, then Principal
+- Athletic issues- Coach, then Athletic Director, then Principal - Extended Care issues- Extended Care Worker, then the Extended Care Manager - Student issues- Teacher, then Principal - Discrimination issues-Principal or Board of Christian Day School- Written is preferred.

 Third, if the concern is not resolved satisfactorily, the matter should be brought to the principal who can help process and mediate the situation.
 The principal will strive to bring resolution to the matter.
 If the initial grievance involves the principal, then the matter should be directed to the Board of Christian Day School Chairperson who will help process the matter.